stackbit-projects/ktapson-website-dade9/content/_index.md

-      at a moment when technology-driven transformations of these systems of experiment stand to complicate their potential to interface with artistic modes of inquiry. --> laboratories have shifted into the natural world - modes of artistic practice and description that ...
+      at a moment when technology-driven transformations of these systems of experiment stand to complicate their potential to interface with artistic modes of inquiry. --> laboratories have shifted into the natural world - modes of artistic practice and description that ..., where the laboratory signifies both a
   - title: A Cat
     section_id: cat
     type: section_content